-Note 3: Supported values are: name.domain, fqdn, macaddress, uniqueid, adnamedomain.
+Note 3: Supported values are: namedomain, fqdn, macaddress, uniqueid, adnameaddomain.

-Note 4: The name.domain value is based on the targeted settings 'Computer Information' settings in the NS/SMP Console.
+Note 4: The value of name.domain resource key is based on the targeted settings 'Computer Information' settings in the Symantec Management Console.
 Options are the local computer name or the DNS name, etc. There may be multiple name.domain resource keys.

 Note 5: Depending on the NS version, the 'ignore_resource_keys' field may or may not exist in the client.conf file.
 If it does not exist, it is possible to add the line in the 'MachineID' section.
 See samples, below.